Internal controllability of non-localized solution for the Kodomtsev-Petviashvili II equation: Linear controllability on vertical strip

 \subsection{Observability inequality}

-Thanks to Proposition \ref{HUM}, the proof of Theorem \ref{positive} is reduced to the proof of \eqref{observability2D}.
-From the previous remark and Plancherel's theorem, we can further reduce the observability \eqref{observability2D} to the following uniform observability for the family of system \eqref{1Dequation}. \begin{theorem} Given $T>0$.
-There exists $C=C(T)>0$ such that for all $\lambda>0$,
+Due to Proposition \ref{HUM}, the proof of Theorem \ref{positive} is reduced to the proof of \eqref{observability2D}.
+From the one dimensional reduction and Plancherel's Theorem, we can further reduce the observability \eqref{observability2D} to the following uniform observability for the family of equations \eqref{1Dequation}. \begin{proposition} Given $T>0$, there exists $C_T>0$ such that for all $\lambda>0$,